-With over 4,500 species worldwide and 70 found in the United States, cockroaches are the most common insect found inside homes.
-Over the last 350 million years, they have survived many changing environments and are one of the most adaptable and successful insects to ever inhabit the earth.
+With over 4,500 species worldwide and 70 found in the United States, cockroaches are a very common insect found inside homes.
+Throughout history, they have survived many changing environments and are one of the most adaptable and successful insects to ever inhabit the earth.

 Cockroaches are omnivorous scavengers, capable of consuming any organic food source.
 Although they have a preference for meat and sweets, they frequently eat wood, paper, and decaying matter.
 Cockroaches are not a social insect and commonly forage on their own.

 Roaches prefer damp and dark areas around the home such as bathrooms, behind fridges, and in cabinetry.
 They also have a habit of living in unsanitary places like sewers, trash cans, and garbage disposals.

 Roaches can cause significant damage to kitchen cabinetry with their frass and fecal-matter deposits.
 New kitchen installations cost thousands of dollars, making roach control an investment that pays for itself.

 Cockroaches tend to contaminate more food than they eat.
 As they walk through the unsanitary environment they inhabit, they pick up bacteria and disease along the way.
 Roaches then spread those diseases as they walk over food supplies, food preparation equipment, dishes, utensils, and other surfaces.